matiasfha/draft-articles/advanced-typescript.md

 ### Pick

-WIth this you can create a new type by "picking" properties from an existing type.
+You can create a new type by "picking" properties from an existing type.

 ```typescript
 interface Student {